 Candidates informed of committee’s decisions

-Faculty support (for candidates who elected it)
+Faculty support (for candidates who elected it and subject to staff availability)

 VAE application form (in French only)